newrelic/helm-charts/charts/mssql-otel/README.md

 ## TLS

+The `nrsqlserver` receiver has no discrete TLS fields — despite what New Relic's docs show, `ct install` confirmed the real receiver schema rejects `enable_ssl`/`trust_server_certificate` outright.
+TLS is only configurable via the receiver's `datasource` connection string, so this chart always connects that way and sets the string's `encrypt`/`trustservercertificate` DSN parameters (from the underlying `go-mssqldb` driver) from `mssql.tls.enabled`/`mssql.tls.trustServerCertificate`.

-Set `mssql.tls.enabled: true` to encrypt the connection to SQL Server (maps to the receiver's `enable_ssl`), and `mssql.tls.trustServerCertificate: true` to skip certificate validation (maps to `trust_server_certificate`) — useful for self-signed certs in test environments, but weakens the connection's security guarantees.
-Confirm both flags' actual behavior against a real SQL Server instance requiring TLS before relying on this in production.
+Set `mssql.tls.enabled: true` to encrypt the connection, and `mssql.tls.trustServerCertificate: true` to skip certificate validation — useful for self-signed certs in test environments, but weakens the connection's security guarantees.
+This has been confirmed to render a schema-valid `datasource` string via `ct install`; the actual TLS handshake behavior against a real SQL Server instance requiring encryption is still unverified — see `TESTING.md`.

 ## Automated setup (`setupJob.enabled: true`)